takahashihideki-git/farfunction-openshift-quickstart/README.md

 Developers will be able to register "Web Function" to the server using a web form.

-Users can call the "Web Function" in the URL a RESTful.
+Developers can call the "Web Function" in the RESTful URL from the client-side application.

 For example ...